-The EU has long been planning to introduce new and updated requirements for non-EU nationals to provide fingerprints and digitalised travel authorisation to enter the member states.
+The EU has long been planning to introduce a new and updated system for border checks, in order to increase border security.
+EES will see non-EU nationals provide fingerprints and photographs to enter the member states.

-Although it has had a number of delays and setbacks, it looks set to go live in the autumn of 2024.
+Although it has had a number of delays and setbacks, it looks set to go live this year.

 The EU announced that there would be two separate, but interconnected travel schemes for Brits (and other non-EU citizens) – one being EES, and the other the European Travel Information and Authorisation System (ETIAS).